 Custom Webpack configuration

-There’s a massive number of options you can set, far more than just path and filename.
+The level of control of flexibility it gives you is unmatched as there are a massive number of options you can set, far more than just path and filename.

-Another benefit to note: Webpack can generate a development build without a local server.
-Unlike Parcel and others.
+Another benefit to note: Webpack can generate a development build without a local server, unlike Parcel and others.

+This particular feature saved me when I was debugging React in a VSCode extension.
 Loading data from localhost didn't work properly for a Webview; I had to build to a local file and read the contents.

 With source maps enabled and dev mode turned on, I could easily see the exact line where the error occurred in the TS code.
 Unlike with Parcel, where all I got was a minified build.

+But once you're set-up, you'll have a heavily personalized build process for your project.
 It's a trade-off that may or may not be worth it for you.